kalumatic/employee-management-system-rest/README.md

 # Employees REST API
 A simple REST API for performing CRUD operations on an employees database.
+The API is built using Spring Boot, Hibernate/JPA and MySQL.

 ## Requirements
 * You need to have JDK 17 or greater installed.